The 7 Habits Of Highly Effective People

 - Begin with the end in Mind – Make a plan, have an end objective.
 In our life we play multiple roles (employee, son/daughter, spouse, parents etc.) and we need to have a clear understanding of what success in each role is.
-It was always an aha moment in trainings to see that even senior managers did not have a personal mission statement.
+It was always an aha moment in training to see that even senior managers did not have a personal mission statement.

-- Put First Things First – Once we are clear on what we want to achieve, live life centred around these priorities.
-The 2×2 matrix is amazing.
+- Put First Things First – Once we are clear on what we want to achieve, live life centered around these priorities.
+The 2*2 matrix is amazing.
 Focus on what is really important but not necessarily urgent.
 This is the quadrant of planning, preparation, relationship building that effective people spend 50-60% time on (others spend only 10% time here, always busy putting off fires).
 But more time planning leads to lesser fires.

 - Think Win-Win – In every conflict, think of a win-win solution where both sides will achieve what they want.
 A Win-Lose thinking is short term and prone to fail since life is inherently interdependent (i.e. our success, in the long run, will depend on support from many other stakeholders).

-- Seek First To Understand, then Be Understood – Or the habit of empathetic listening, putting ourself in the shoes of others and truly trying to appreciate their view-point.
+- Seek First To Understand, then Be Understood – Or the habit of empathetic listening, putting ourselves in the shoes of others and truly trying to appreciate their view-point.
 Most of us listen with an intent to reply, instead of genuinely removing our biases and trying to understand.